-- Stickers, sticker charts and golden tickets for following the rules, excellent work or effort - Positive verbal or written comments either in general terms or picking up on a specific point - Use of stamps or target stickers on pupils work - A public word of praise in front of a group, class or whole school - Target setting - Commendation sticker assemblies stickers are given to children who exhibit positive learning behaviours (Winnie the Pooh) - Each class refers to the Winnie the Pooh characters and the positive learning behaviours they promote - see Appendix A - Golden rules are used as a way to remind children about the school rules, using positive language - see Appendix B - Photos displayed on our "Good Deed Board" noticing and praising the good - Head teacher certificates - Dojo points electronic points awarded to pupils in front of the whole class - A visit to the head teacher or another member of staff for commendation - Classroom displays of 'WOW' work - Affording pupils to undertake roles of responsibility school council, prefects, helping hands, class monitors, light technicians, etc - Discussion with parents at the class door, informing them of the amazing work or behaviour they have shown in class that day - Incentives such as cubes, given out to colour groups for behaviour and effort - Choosing time where pupils' are able to choose an activity as a reward for good work or behaviour - The Love the Ball teddy bear - · Table points - Tapestry - Kindness wall
+- Positive verbal or written comments either in general terms or picking up on a specific point - Use of stamps or target stickers on pupils work - A public word of praise in front of a group, class or whole school - Target setting - Story titles are used to support target behaviour eg. Ruby's worries. - Commendation sticker assemblies stickers are given to children who exhibit positive learning behaviours (Winnie the Pooh) - Each class refers to the Winnie the Pooh characters and the positive learning behaviours they promote see Appendix A - Golden rules are used as a way to remind children about the school rules, using positive language see Appendix B - Head teacher certificates for whole classes - Dojo points electronic points awarded to pupils in front of the whole class - (this is being phased out ) - A visit to the head teacher or another member of staff for commendation - Classroom displays of 'WOW' work - Affording pupils to undertake roles of responsibility school council, prefects, helping hands, class monitors, etc - Discussion with parents at the class door, informing them of the good work or behaviour they have shown in class that day - Incentives such as cubes, given out to colour groups for behaviour and effort - Choosing time where pupils' are able to choose an activity as a reward for good work or behaviour - Table points - Tapestry - Recognition boards